 Ross Beaton specialises in personal injury, clinical negligence and inquests.

+Ross also acts in commercial matters and in employment disputes.
 In addition to his busy paperwork practice, he is regularly instructed to act in trials and applications in Courts across England.
-Having been a civil practitioner specialising in personal injury and clinical negligence since pupillage, he has extensive experience of acting for both Claimants and Defendants.

 Settling a dependency claim for family members following a suicide in a mental health unit, where he had also acted during the inquest.

 Drafting Particulars and advising on quantum for a Claimant who had suffered the consequences of incompetent placement of a feeding tube.

 Drafting Particulars for a Claimant who had suffered life-changing injuries as a result of poor setting of a fracture.

 Drafting Particulars for Claimants suffering the consequences of delayed diagnosis of cancer.

 Assisting with the drafting of Schedules of Loss in high value adult brain injury and cerebral palsy cases (on secondment as in house counsel).